modehnal/modehnal.github.io/README.md

         - Attach abrt/FAF links
         - Attach debug logs

-    You can see full functioning `environment.py` example bellow.
+    You can see full `environment.py` example bellow.

   - #### To summarize all what the user needs to do for setup